 Pre-emrgent herbicides are chemicals that disrupt the sprouting and growth of newly germinated seeds while post emergent herbicides work to kill existing growing broadleaf and grassy weeds and stickers.

-The fact is that weed control chemicals are very effective and should generally be applied at least twice a year and often more.
-At least once in the Spring and once in the Fall.
+The fact is that weed control chemicals are very effective and should generally be applied at least twice a year and often more in Carlsbad and Artesia.
+At least once in the Spring and then followed by a Fall weed treatment.
 However, there are several variables that can determine the frequency in which they should be applied.
 And oftentimes, more than two applications are needed.

 The following considerations can be used to determine how long preemergent herbicides will stay effective in the soil and how many applications you may need a year -